sijie-han/DS101/README.md

-# DS101 is a mini-course offered by Prof Guerzhoy at UofT
+# DS101 is a data science mini-course offered by Prof Guerzhoy at UofT